nuovotaka/zmk-driver-paw3222-alpha/README.md

 - `irq-gpios`: GPIO connected to the motion pin (required)
 - `res-cpi`: CPI resolution for the sensor (optional)
 - `force-awake`: Initialize the sensor in "force awake" mode (optional, boolean)
+- `snipe-layers`: The number to which the snipe layer is applied(optional)
 - `scroll-layers`: The number to which the scroll layer is applied(optional)

 ---